Ubb-a/ub-bot/replit.md

   - Bot is online and serving Discord servers
   - **NEW**: Added Arabic response feature for "زعزوع" mentions
     - Bot automatically detects "زعزوع" in any message (case-insensitive)
-    - Responds with "سيبوه في حاله الراجل غلبان" when detected
+    - Responds with custom message indicating person is sleeping/tired and will reply when back
+    - Automatically finds and mentions ub.d user in the server
     - Works independently of command system

 ## Changelog